isomerpages/nlb-learning/_digital/Children/Overview.md

 description: ""
 third_nav_title: Children
 ---
 Set your child up for success in the ever-changing world of technology with programmes, workshops and content served in engaging, easy and convenient formats.
+This section is suitable for 7 to 9 year olds.

 <div class="row is-multiline">
   <div class="col is-one-third">